Paper LBO: How to Solve One in a PE Interview (Step-by-Step)

 Project EBITDA growth over the hold period (typically 5 years).
 A simple compound growth assumption works.

 Example: 5% annual EBITDA growth over 5 years.
-Exit EBITDA = £100M × (1.05)^5 ≈ £128M.
-Shortcut: at 5% for 5 years, multiply by 1.28.
+Exit EBITDA = £100M × (1.05)^5 = £127.6M, which rounds to approximately £128M.

 Also estimate how much debt is paid down from free cash flow during the hold.